-Five regional discussions have been organized on regulations with international consultants? inputs on such issues as stabilization fund, regulation and supervision system.
+Five regional discussions were organized on regulations with international consultants inputs on such issues as stabilization fund, regulation and supervision system.
 There are 348 board and elected members from 136 SCCs been participated and actively involved to the revisions of the regulations.
 Regulatory Advisor recruited and mobilized the work.
 Revised regulation with inputs from regional discussion and Regulatory consultation will be presented to FRC for approval by end of August 2014.
 Revised on-site and off-site supervision requirements and instructions after consolidated inputs from regional discussions will be approved by August 2014.
 SCCs prepared the financial report for 2013 year end and 1st quarter of 2014 in compliance with the newly approved regulation on prudential ratio.
 FRC inspectors reviewed the reports and provided necessary comments and advices.
-Second assessment started in June 2014 and will be continued till end of August 2014 with plan to cover all SCCs.
-2nd assessment is going on.
-The results will be presented by report in September 2014.
-M&E team is developing an assessment methodology.
+Second assessment started in June 2014 and condlued in August 2014 covering all SCCs.
+The results are yet to be presented.
+M&E team has developed an assessment methodology.
 Too early to assess.
-M&E national consultant developed methodology for assessment.
+The project evaluation team plans to start baseline survey for assessment in October.
 The scriptwriter is working on synopsis of remaining 24 episodes and it will be presented to TV series production planning workshop.
 Awarded studio is working on preparation of video shooting such as contracting with artists.
 Too early to assess.
 M&E team working on evaluation methodology.
 Too early to assess.
 M&E team is developing the methodology to assess.
 The assessment will be carried out after completion of trainings.
 Too early to assess.
 M&E team is developing the methodology to assess.
 The assessment will be carried out after completion of trainings.
 Too early to assess.
 M&E team is developing the methodology to assess.
 The assessment will be carried out after completion of trainings.

 |Status of Development Objectives